-Tax audits do not have to be feared.
-Find out the real deal when it comes to tax audits and why most tax audit concerns are unfounded.
+The myths about who or who does not get audited—and why—run the gamut.
+But, tax audits do not have to be feared.
+Find out the real deal when it comes to IRS audits and why most audit concerns are unfounded.

 An audit is arguably the most dreaded outcome of the tax filing process, and the situation carries with it some unsettling mystique.
 The standard nightmare has Internal Revenue Service agents with badges showing up on your doorstep, or the agency—seizing smorgasbord-style—the bulk of your personal assets.
-Experts in the field, however, say audits contrast greatly from their thriving myths.
+But audits contrast greatly from their thriving myths.

 “Audits are something most people should not be afraid of,” says Sandy Zinman, tax committee chairman for the National Conference of CPA Practitioners.
 “A lot of times the government just doesn’t want to do these audits.”